ConnorXploit/django-maps-scripting/README.md

     cd docs/
     sphinx-quickstart

 Now we have new documents into the created folder docs/.
-Start editing index.rst for example and than:
+Start editing index.rst for example and then:

     make html